dgryski/go-perfbook/performance.md

 it's a bug and needs to be put back.

 > Empty programs gives the wrong answer in no time at all.
+>
 > It's easy to be fast if you don't have to be correct.

-But correctness can depend on the problem.
+"Correctness" can depend on the problem.
 Heuristic algorithms that are mostly-right most of the time can be fast, as can algorithms which guess and improve allowing you to stop when you hit an acceptable limit.